-If you live off of government benefits like supplementary security income (SSI) or social security and don’t have a formal job, you may be wondering if payday loans are available to you.
+If you live off of government benefits like supplementary security income (SSI) or social security and don’t have a formal job, you may be wondering if online payday loans are available to you.

 The truth is there are payday loans for SSI recipients, and people who participate in other government entitlement programs.